columbia/xray/approach.md

 to our [research paper]({{ site.baseurl }}/public/usenix14lecuyer.pdf), which will appear in August at USENIX Security 2014, a top systems security conference.

-Scientifically, the big breakthrough in XRay is its <font color="blue">*service-independent, accurate, and scalable correlation engine*</font>, which can be used as a building block for revealing targeting on many services.
-We initially built XRay to correlate ads to the emails they target in Gmail, and then applied its correlation engine *as-is* to correlate recommendations in YouTube and Amazon based on various inputs.
-Across these very different services, XRay predicted targeting with 80-90% accuracy without a single change in its code or parameters.
+Our current XRay prototype works with Gmail, YouTube, and Amazon.
+It can correlate ads in Gmail to the emails they target, and recommendations in YouTube and Amazon based on previously viewed videos and products, respectively.
+However, XRay's correlation mechanism -- its *"brain"* -- is *service-agnostic* and can be reused as a building block to construct future tools that reveal targeting in other services.

-Moreover, XRay scales surprisingly well, requiring only a modest number of extra accounts to track use of a large number of inputs (logarithmic).
+We evaluated XRay across the three services it currently supports.
+Unlike Amazon and YouTube, Gmail does not provide detailed explanations of its targeting, so we manually validated XRay's correlations.
+For all these very different services, XRay predicted targeting with 80-90% accuracy without requiring a single change in its correlation mechanisms.
+Moreover, XRay we have proven both theoretically and experimentally that XRay scales surprisingly well, requiring only a modest number of extra accounts to track use of a large number of inputs.

-We know of no other system that comes close to XRay's generality, accuracy, or scale.
+We know of no other system that comes close to XRay's generality, accuracy, or scale at detecting targeting on the Web.
+We hope that its reusable components can bolster the creation of a new generation of auditing tools that will help lift the curtain on how personal data is being used.
 We thus deem XRay as a *major new step toward <font color="blue">increased transparency</font> in this data-driven Web*.

 ### Using XRay